johnwaz/javascript-practice/README.md

   > Find the longest word in a string by the number of characters.

+- fizz-buzz

+  > Print numbers from 1 to 30.
+Printing "Fizz" for multiples of 3, "Buzz" for multiples of 5, and "Fizz Buzz" for multiples of 3 and 5.

 - greatest-value

   > Find the highest number value in an array.